FackJox/sandro-next/README.md

 **Mobile Friendly** A mobile friendly design to ensure the portfolio looks great and functions well on all devices, from desktops to smartphones, providing a good user experience for all visitors including those in remote mountainous areas

-**Performant Website** A performant website which loads quickly and runs smoothly, to provide a good user experience, and again providing a good user experience for all visitors including those in remote mountainous areas with slow internet access
+**Performant Website** A performant website which loads quickly and runs smoothly, to provide a good user experience for all visitors including those in remote mountainous areas with slow internet access

 ### Technologies used
 **React** for the ease of declarative syntax, component-based architecture, custom hooks and performant DOM management